Atlantic Estuarine Research Society (AERS) meets twice a year. There is

 - Skip Stiles, Wetlands Watch

-Local hosts: Joe Wood, Joe Rieger, Todd Egerton, Sarah Blachman, Ben Fertig
+Local hosts: Joe Wood, Joe Rieger, Todd Egerton, Sara Blachman, Ben Fertig

 Please stay tuned to this website for more information as it becomes available regarding workshops, field trips, abstract submission, session themes and registration.